FLAMINGO: combining kinetic SZ effect and galaxy-galaxy lensing measurements to gauge the impact of feedback on large-scale structure: Simulation and observational datasets

 Computational limitations prevent us from running a structure finder on-the-fly during the simulation.
-Instead, to produce galaxy/halo catalogs, structure finding\footnote{We have checked that our results and conclusions are not strongly dependent on the choice of substructure finder, by comparing our fiducial results with those derived from employing an independent halo catalog derived using the \vr~package \citep{Elahi2019vr}.} is done in post-processing on the snapshot particle data using a modified version of the \textsc{HBT+} algorithm \citep[Forouhar Moreno et al. in prep]{Han2012,Han2018}.
+Instead, to produce galaxy/halo catalogs on the lightcone, structure finding\footnote{We have checked that our results and conclusions are not strongly dependent on the choice of substructure finder, by comparing our fiducial results with those derived from employing an independent halo catalog derived using the \vr~package \citep{Elahi2019vr}.} is done in post-processing on the snapshot particle data using a modified version of the \textsc{HBT-HERONS} algorithm \citep{Han2012,Han2018,ForouharMoreno2025}.
 Note that at $z \le 3$ snapshots are also written out with a frequency of $\Delta z=0.05$, which was chosen to minimise any issues arising from the evolution of galaxy/halo properties between the snapshots and the \healpix\ maps.
-We read in the subhalo catalog corresponding to a given snapshot and then read in a spherical shell from the black hole (BH) particle lightcone which spans the redshift range that is half way to the previous snapshot to halfway to the next snapshot.
-Every time a BH particle in the lightcone shell appears as the most bound BH in a subhalo in the snapshot (identified by matching their unique particle IDs), we place a copy of the subhalo at the BH particle's position\footnote{Note that subhaloes can potentially contain multiple black holes.
+We read in the snapshot subhalo catalog corresponding to a given snapshot and then read in a spherical shell from the black hole (BH) particle lightcone which spans the redshift range that is half way to the previous snapshot to halfway to the next snapshot.
+Every time a BH particle in the lightcone shell appears as the most bound BH in a subhalo in the snapshot (identified by matching their unique particle IDs), we place the subhalo at the BH particle's position\footnote{Note that subhaloes can potentially contain multiple black holes.
 To address this issue, we identify which of the BHs in a subhalo exist at both the next and previous snapshots and we pick the most bound BH particle from that subset to use as a tracer.
-In cases where the most bound BH survives we then use the same BH as before.
-If the most bound BH is swallowed before the next snapshot, we pick the next most bound BH in the same subhalo (which is not about to get swallowed) and use that as the tracer.} in the lightcone.
+In cases where the most bound BH survives, we then use the same BH as before.
+If the most bound BH disappears because it merges with a more massive BH before the next snapshot, we pick the next most bound BH in the same subhalo (which is not about to get swallowed) and use that as the tracer.} in the halo lightcone.
 We repeat this process for every snapshot to make the full lightcone halo catalog.
+We use the halo lightcone to provide the locations of the selected galaxies for stacking the kSZ effect and galaxy-galaxy signals in the maps.
+We have verified that the profiles extracted from the lightcone-based \healpix\ maps using positions from the constructed halo lightcone precisely match profiles constructed directly from the snapshots using the snapshot halo catalogs.